Voting for Himachal Pradesh Assembly elections underway

 A victory for the BJP will give the party an impetus ahead of the Assembly elections due in nine states next year, and the Lok Sabha polls in 2024.
 Meanwhile, for the Congress, the Himachal Pradesh polls are the first one since Mallikarjun Kharge took over as the party chief.

-On Saturday morning, Prime Minister Narendra Modi urged voters of Himachal Pradesh to create a new reccord of polling percentage.
+On Saturday morning, Prime Minister Narendra Modi urged voters of Himachal Pradesh to create a new record of polling percentage.